ALEXANDER779-CRG/Examen-unidad-2/README.md

 # Examen-unidad-2
 What is the Darknet?
-Es una parte de internet que permite a los usuarios oculytar su identidad y ubicacion Is it morally respectable to use individuals (even if they are criminals)?
+Es una parte de internet que permite a los usuarios ocultar su identidad y ubicacion Is it morally respectable to use individuals (even if they are criminals)?
 No es moralmente correcto independientemente de quien sea la persona Does the fact that he has been working with the justice redeem the crimes he did?